 Risks and business uncertainties

-Russia's invasion of Ukraine causes significant risks and uncertainties to the markets affecting the entire global economic environment and financial markets.
-The conflict in the Middle East causes supply chain issues and increases transport prices.
-If the conflicts are further prolonged or geopolitical tensions further increase, there could be additional adverse impacts on Valmet’s operations, customer investment activity, project deliveries, availability and prices of components, supply chain and availability of financing for both Valmet and its customers.
-Valmet monitors the situation and manages the Company's response to the impacts of the conflicts.
+Geopolitical conflicts pose significant risks to global markets, supply chains, and transport logistics.
+If the conflicts are further prolonged or enlarged, there could be additional adverse impacts on Valmet’s operations, customer investment activity, project deliveries, availability and prices in the supply chain and availability of financing for both Valmet and its customers.

 More information on financial risk management here: